how to make your Pinterest stand out

 Long gone are the days that Pinterest was only used for viewing pretty photos and finding inspiration.
 While this incredible platform is certainly still used in those ways, Pinterest has become an undeniably helpful tool for bloggers and business owners to grow their brands and drive traffic to their websites.

 Growing your brand and your Pinterest can be so gratifying and fun but it’s not easy!
 It takes a lot of time, hard work and patience; just like anything else involved with starting a new blog or a business.
 But my hope is to lay out a sort of formula for you that I am currently following for my Pinterest accounts in order to inspire you to try the same for yours.
-If you want to give your Pinterest a makeover but don’t have the time to learn how, you can see the Pinterest services I offer here.
+If you want to give your Pinterest a makeover but don’t have the time to dig through endless resources, you can take my comprehensive Pinterest course and learn everything you need to know.

 Before we dive in, I’m sure it goes without saying that you should have an account with Pinterest, and better yet you should have a business account with them.
 This will allow you to track your analytics, create rich pins, and connect your account to your website.
 We’ll get into all these specifics in a separate post very soon.
 Once you have the basics of your account set up, give these tips a try to get your Pinterest off to a great start: